This page describes how to prepare your data for training a AutoML Video Object Tracking model.

 Examples of CSV dataset files

 The following rows demonstrate how to specify data in a dataset.
-The example includes a path to a video on Cloud Storage, a label for the object, a timestamp to begin tracking, and two diagonal vertices.
+The example includes a path to a video on Cloud Storage, a label for the object, a times offset to begin tracking, and two diagonal vertices.

 As stated previously, you can also specify your bounding boxes by providing all four vertices, as shown in the following examples.